Burial and Memorial Benefits

-Soldiers who die while on active duty and Veterans discharged under conditions other than dishonorable and members of Reserve Components may be eligible for the following Department of Veterans Affairs (VA) burial benefits: (1) burial in a VA national cemetery; (2) government-furnished headstone or marker; (3) Presidential Memorial Certificate; (4) burial flag; and in some cases, (5) Some Veterans may also be eligible for Burial Allowances.
-The Soldier's surviving Spouse, dependent Children, and, under certain conditions, unmarried adult Children, may be eligible for burial in a national cemetery
+Soldiers who die while on active duty, Veterans discharged under conditions other than dishonorable and members of Reserve Components may be eligible for the following Department of Veterans Affairs (VA) benefits: (1) burial in a VA national cemetery; (2) government-furnished headstone or marker; (3) Presidential Memorial Certificate; (4) burial flag; and in some cases, (5) Some Veterans may also be eligible for Burial Allowances.
+The Service members' surviving Spouse, dependent Children, biological and adoptive parents and under certain conditions, unmarried adult Children, may be eligible for burial in a national cemetery.

 Burial in a Veterans Affairs Cemetery and associated benefits are generally available to any Soldier who dies while on active duty.
 The eligible Soldier's surviving Spouse (Widow or Widower), dependent Children, under certain conditions, unmarried adult Children, and biological or adoptive parents of a Service member may be eligible for burial.
 For specific eligibility requirements please go to the National Cemetery Eligibility page.